-Once datapoints are identified, they can be used to trigger alerts when data collected exceeds the threshold(s) you’ve specified, or when there is an absence of expected data.
-From the Datapoints area of a DataSource definition, you can configure several alert settings per datapoint, including the value(s) that signify alert conditions, alert trigger and clear intervals, and the message text that should be used when alert notifications are routed for the datapoint.
+Once datapoints are configured, they can be used to trigger alerts when data collected exceeds the threshold(s) you’ve specified, or when there is an absence of expected data.
+When creating or editing a datapoint from the Add/Edit Datapoint dialog, which is available for display from the Datapoints area of the DataSource definition, you can configure several alert settings per datapoint, including the value(s) that signify alert conditions, alert trigger and clear intervals, and the message text that should be used when alert notifications are routed for the datapoint.

 No Data Alerting

 By default, alerts will not be triggered if no data can be collected for a datapoint (or if a datapoint value falls outside of the range set in the Value Valid Range field).
-If you would like to receive alerts when no data is collected, called No Data alerts, select the severity of alert that should be triggered from the If there is no data for this datapoint field’s drop-down menu.
+However, if you would like to receive alerts when no data is collected, called No Data alerts, you can override this default.
+To do so, select the severity of alert that should be triggered from the If there is no data for this datapoint field’s drop-down menu.

-While it’s possible to configure No Data alerts for datapoints that also have value-based thresholds, it is not necessarily best practice.
+While it’s possible to configure No Data alerts for datapoints that have thresholds assigned (static or dynamic), it is not necessarily best practice.
 For example, it’s likely you will want different alert messages for these scenarios, as well as different trigger and clear intervals.
-For these reasons, consider setting the No Data alert on a datapoint that has no value-based static threshold in place so that you can customize the alert’s message, as well as its trigger and clear intervals as appropriate for a no data condition.
+For these reasons, consider setting the No Data alert on a datapoint that has no thresholds in place so that you can customize the alert’s message, as well as its trigger and clear intervals as appropriate for a no data condition.

 Alert Trigger Interval

 The Alert trigger interval (consecutive polls) field defines the number of consecutive collection intervals for which an alert condition must exist before an alert is triggered.
 The length of one collection interval is determined by the DataSource’s Collect every field, as discussed in Creating a DataSource.